 A stunning Thames location and a touch of history are on offer aboard the HMS Belfast.
 Inside there are special spaces to hire for your special event, including the Admiral's Quarters.
 Outside, you can have a barbeque reception on the Quarterdeck.

 One of the premier venues in Wales has to be the Millennium Centre, in Cardiff Bay.
 The centre has two theatres, six function rooms, galleries, shops, restaurants and foyer spaces.

 In Scotland, the Tall Ship at Glasgow Harbour is a major visitor attraction and an interesting place to hold an event.
 Further north on the banks of Loch Ness is another venue with a view.
 Loch Ness Lodge has facilities for small groups such as team gatherings and receptions.

-There are hundreds of interesting venues the length and breath of the UK.
-Most venues have a wide choice of facilities for every budget and now is a good time to find some bargains.
+There are hundreds of interesting conference venues the length and breath of the UK, and holding your event at an unusual venue does not have to cost the earth.
+Most venues have a wide choice of facilities for every budget, and with smart negotiation you may be able to find some bargains.

 A specialist venue-finding company can help you find the right location.
 You won't pay any more than going direct, as these companies agree discounted rates and receive commission from the venue.

 In addition a good events management agency can help you run the entire event and add creative value with ideas for an engaging programme.